Your Woman: Music video

 The accompanying music video for "Your Woman" was produced in black and white silent film style.
 Most of the outdoor scenes were filmed in Derby.

-In the video, there are numerous elements of acting, cinematography and editing that suggest an old fashioned film style.
-The exaggerated gestures of Chloé Treend, the hat wearing woman, helpless and fearful, and those of her quick tempered lover hint at the acting style from 1920s expressionist films.
+In the video, there are numerous elements of acting, cinematography and editing that suggest an old-fashioned film.
+The exaggerated gestures of Chloé Treend, the hat-wearing woman, helpless and fearful, and those of her quick-tempered lover hint at the acting style from 1920s expressionist films.
 The ostensive metaphors, such as the use of hypnosis on the woman by the man or the recurring shots of crossroad signs bearing names of romantic relationship related attitudes, remind of the 1920s and 1930s efforts to express subjectivism in film.

 The use of circular masks, as to emphasise focal points or for a mere elegant look, also belongs to the aforementioned period.
 At the point where the woman first enters the man's bedroom and in the final rope scene, match cuts are used in a manner resemblant of that from silent experimental films.
 Mishra can be seen for brief moments on television screens in the background.

 There is also a scene where the woman closes the door on the man's arm, as she tries to escape from his advances.
 This is a direct reference to scene from Salvador Dalí and Luis Buñuel's surrealist film Un chien andalou (1928).

+Abort, Retry, Fail?_

+The song was originally released as the lead track on a four-track single CD or EP called >Abort, Retry, Fail?_ on Parasol Records in mid-1996.

+The title of the EP was taken from the MS-DOS error message "Abort, Retry, Fail?".
+This referred to the problems White Town's sole member, Jyoti Mishra, had when a computer crashed during the production of the track.
+Mishra's liner notes and associated blog post of the single explain this with "I got the title for this single from the weekend I mixed the tracks.
+My hard drive went bonkers and I spent 72 hours reformatting the dang thing".

+The EP was sent to various national UK Radio DJs where it was quickly picked up for play by Mark Radcliffe on his late night BBC Radio 1 show.
+When Radcliffe stood in on the Radio 1 Breakfast Show a few weeks later, the song was aired to a much wider audience and quickly caught the attention of major labels, leading to its re-release in January 1997 by Chrysalis, Brilliant! and EMI Records.
+Mishra insisted that the full EP title, track listing and artwork be retained from the original release, with the title "Your Woman" being added in order to minimise confusion.

+As an EP, it reached 40 in New Zealand.